madetech/handbook/guides/hiring/devops_pairing.md

 ## Goals

-- Our DevOps pairing process is designed to simulate solving a real problem in a delivery Therefore work should be done on an actual cloud account so that the pair can work past unexpected problems
+- Our DevOps pairing process is designed to simulate solving a real problem in a delivery.
+Therefore work should be done on an actual cloud account so that the pair can work past unexpected problems

 - We insist on using infrastructure as code so that interviews can demonstrate these skills as this is often always used in a delivery